Modeling the spatial growth of cities: Two species reaction-diffusion models

 \subsection{The scale of slum sizes}

 In another study based on reaction-diffusion equations, Friesen et al.~\cite{friesen2018similar} investigate the number and sizes of slums in different countries.
 They observe that both cities with relatively few morphological slums, such as Cape Town ($N_0 = 123$), and those with substantially larger numbers, like Manila (with over 1000 morphological slums), exhibit similar distributions of slum sizes.
+These findings relate to the cluster size distribution discussed in~\ref{subsec:component}.
 Specifically, the geometric mean of slum areas is approximately $S_0 \approx 10^{-2}$~km$^2$, with most slums falling within a range of $10^{-3}$ to $10^{-1}$~km$^2$, as illustrated by the histograms in Figure~\ref{fig:slums}.
 Assuming a square footprint, this corresponds to edge lengths between roughly $30$~m and $300$~m.
 Remarkably, despite stark differences in historical, cultural, and economic contexts, the average area of morphological slums across these diverse urban systems is found to be $1.6 \times 10^{-2}$~km$^2$, corresponding to an edge length of about $120$~m.

 A key question arising from these findings concerns their implications for planning essential infrastructure such as water supply, sanitation, and electricity.
 The study underscores that beyond the widely recognized large slums, there exists a multitude of smaller slum units that often share similar dimensions.
 The typical slum size (with $l \approx 126.5$~m) is roughly equivalent to a football field.
 For these numerous yet relatively small units, decentralized infrastructure solutions may be particularly effective.
 For example, water provision could rely on smaller filling stations supplied by trucks, while decentralized energy systems such as solar kiosks might support mobile phone charging and lighting.
 Consequently, urban planning should not focus exclusively on large, well-documented slum areas but must also account for the far more numerous small-scale slum settlements that significantly shape the urban fabric.